tasmota/docs/docs/TuyaMCU-Devices.md

 2. Just break the Rx track from MCU to TYWE3S, flash and then reconnect. _(Messy work, we want cleaner approach)_
 3. Just keep MCU disabled while flashing TYWE3S without any soldering / cutting. _(We like that)_

 The easiest is to keep MCU disabled is by identifying the NRST/RST (Reset) pin of the MCU from its datasheet and connect it to GND for the entire flashing process.
 This will keep MCU disabled while you flash TYWE3S.
 If there are some contacts or test points in switches that connect to the MCU, you might be lucky to find contacts for RST that you can easily solder onto.
+For some devices you need to disconnect RST after boot.
+An example for such a device is the Ketotek KTEM06.

 ### TYWE3S Connection Options